greglook/vault/README.md

 signatures](doc/signatures.md).
 These provide trust to data that is present in the blob layer.

+### Indexing

-Finally, the data layer implements efficient querying by [indexing](doc/indexing.md) entities and their attributes.
+The data layer implements efficient querying by [indexing](doc/indexing.md) entities and their attributes.

 ### Application Layer